yash-hiru/Project-DSA-Repo/README.md

     - Graphs-- Assuming its fully connected and/or undirected.
     - Trees-- Assuming its BST or binary tree
     - Size-- Assuming its fitting in memory ( scale for million ?)

 - **Improper Index Handling:**
     - Avoid overflows wherever you are ++ or -- index
     - Base conditions for bound checks
     - FOR OPTIONS EXPLORATION LOOPS: Pay attention to conditions, Start value for ( j= i+1)

 - **Initial/Invalid values Usages**
     - Coin change can not be -ve but account balance could
     - Choosing Boolean over boolean allow us to use ```null as invalid/uninitialied value```
     - Count could never be -ve hence choose 0 as initial and -1 as invalid value
     - Adding up MAX_INT would lead to overflow..Avoid it

+- **Causing Overflows:**
+    - Caller can return MAX_VALUE/MIN_VALUE
+    - Discard those in callee to avoid overflows.
+    - Choose long for int+int
+    - MAX-1 value before incrementing it by 1.
+Or check overflow before it occurs.
+    - Avoid overflow for INVALID state returns.

 - **Not Following this DP soln format:**
     - ```1 (HappyCases, Sad Cases and IndexBounds)``` Sequence chances as per problem
     - ```2.DelegateToNextState```